Common Misconceptions Regarding CFIUS and the CFIUS Process

 Any CFIUS assessment, therefore, that does not examine the manner in which the foreign purchaser conducts its international activities and how that compares to the interest reflected in U.S. laws would be incomplete.

-7. "Even if the target or seller supplies the U.S. government or exports, it's all EAR99 or NLR."
-In line with item numbers 2 and 3 above, this statement is made in almost every transaction.
-Some aspect of the target's business is deemed to include EAR99 products or technology exported under the authority NLR or not subject to licensing or otherwise covered only by the Export Administration Regulations administered by the Department of Commerce.
-These statements, however, are not always well-researched or well-supported.
+7. "Even if the target or seller supplies the U.S. government or exports, it's all EAR99."
+These statements are not always well-researched or well-supported.
 In some instances, a U.S. target may be unsophisticated and believe that all of its activities are not subject to export regulations.
-Some targets are more sophisticated but have obtained inconsistent or inaccurate advice from either counsel or consultants.
+Some targets are more sophisticated but have obtained inconsistent or inaccurate advice from counsel or consultants.
 Other targets have decided not to review their activities and simply base their conclusions on whatever remains most expedient for maximizing business and share value.
 And others simply make mistakes, a not uncommon situation even for the most informed, given the complexity of the export laws not only within the United States but abroad.
 The likelihood of errors, therefore, is high.

 A CFIUS assessment, therefore, solely on the basis of representations made by a target concerning the export classification and licensing of the target's products, technology, or services, would be equally incomplete.
-A decision not to file a CFIUS notification on the basis of these representations and any "rep" or "cert" language in transaction documents may not be considered reasonable should CFIUS "request" a submission.
+A decision not to file a CFIUS notification on the basis of these representations may not be considered reasonable should CFIUS "request" a submission.

-As noted at the outset, FINSA and the CFIUS regulations expanded the areas of concern for the U.S. government, and although the process remains voluntary, the analysis needed to make an informed decision on whether to file a notification should be conducted for every transaction.
+As noted at the outset, FINSA and the CFIUS regulations expanded the areas of concern for the U.S. government.
+As a result, although the process remains voluntary, the analysis needed to make an informed decision on whether to file a notification should be conducted for every transaction.

 For further information, please contact your principal Firm representative.
 General email messages may be sent using our "Contact Us" form, which can be found at www.jonesday.com.